 Vacation rentals aren’t as safe as hotels.

 The reality is, crime can happen anywhere, and that includes hotels.
 Most vacation rental owners take proactive steps to keep their guests safe, like installing key code door locks.
-The Vrbo platform also offers transparent reviews, verifies travelers’ identities, and allows guests and owners to communicate prior to arrival.
+Vrbo also offers transparent reviews, verifies travelers’ identities, and allows guests and owners to communicate prior to arrival.